ebuilderCCO/DDC-SDK-Public/android/README.md

 Data can be collected in two ways:

 - **On demand trigger**: Host app explicitly calls DDC to collect data whenever desired.
-- **Scheduled triggers** (recommended): DDC schedules data collection.
+- **Scheduled triggers**: DDC schedules data collection.
 It uses the [Android WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager/) for this.

 ### Data collection frequency

 The higher the frequency of data collection (DDC events), the greater the business value.
-The bare minimum is to trigger events on app open and/or app close using the on demand trigger, but using scheduled data collection as well is ideal.
+The bare minimum is to trigger events on app open and/or app close using the on demand trigger, but **using scheduled data collection as well is ideal**.

 ### On demand trigger